shadow-1310/obsedian_notes/company-Dashtoon.md

 ## Projects
 ---
 ### Vehicle Count
+Workflow
+- Data Ingestion
+	- Open image dataset using OID toolkit
+	- annotations are converted
+- Model training
+	- yolov5 model is trained
+- Detection
+	- Load Models
+	- load video
+	- read frames
+	- detect vehicle
+	- track vehicle
+	- detect license plate
+	- assign license plate to vehicle
+	- crop license plate
+	- process license plates
+		- convert to threshold/binary image inverted
+	- detect and format license plate
+		- detect text using OCR
+		- check if matches order
+			- if yes then format to desired order , replace 5 with S or vice versa
+			- if not then return None
+		-
+- Inference
+	- different license plate number for same car in different frame
+		- from all the frames of a car id, select the license plate text with highest confidence.
+	- missing frame
+		- interpolate between frames
+	- process the csv file generated in detection to make the inference video.
 - Converting annotations from PASCAL to Yolo format
 	- get xmin, ymin, xmax, ymax, width, height from the xml file using xml.tree.elementtree
 		- et.parse(file)